Mohan6040/FOODIE_DELIVERY_MERN-STACK/README.md

 ## Overview
 This project is a full-stack food delivery application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It provides users with a platform to explore a diverse menu, place orders, and manage their cart.
 The admin section allows restaurant owners to add items, list items, and manage orders efficiently.

+### Website Features
+- **User-Friendly Interface**: Intuitive design and easy navigation enhance the user experience.
+- **Menu Exploration**: Users can browse through various categories and items on the menu.
+- **Order Placement**: Seamless order placement with options for customization.
+- **Cart Management**: Users can view and edit their cart before proceeding to checkout.
+- **Admin Dashboard**: Restaurant owners can manage menu items, view orders, and track sales through the admin section.

 ## Prerequisites
 - **Node.js**: Ensure that Node.js is installed on your machine.
 If not, visit the [official Node.js website](https://nodejs.org/en/download/) to download and install it.
 - **GitHub Account**: You'll need a GitHub account to clone the project repository.